getify/dwordly-game/README.md

 Each move has to result in a real word!
 To score better, dwindle down to the shortest word *and path* possible.

+## Scoring Strategies

+The goal is to get both the shortest final word (ideally, one character, like `A` or `I`), but also the shortest path (fewest number of words) to that final short word.

+As such, your scoring strategy has to balance these (sometimes competing) goals.
+For example, you may score more for a path that ends in the word "OR" than if you continued the path from "OR" to "ON" to "AN" to "A".
+Even though the single letter word is a main goal of the game, adding 3 extra moves to get there may not provide a better outcome.

+You'll also score more for a path that prioritizes dwindling down to shorter words more quickly, as opposed to a path with several subsequent words of the same length (like 3 or 4), where each word was a letter swap to different word.
+The downside, of course is, if you quickly dwindle down to a 3-letter or 4-letter word, you may have limited yourself in terms of further path moves.

 ## Undo

-You get one undo per game.
+You're allowed one undo per game.
 But if you flip on **EASY** mode, you get unlimited undos.

 ## Example Games